How to complete an Estimate of Benefits Form

 • Current financial year – contractual weekly hours the employee has worked from 1 April to the date of leaving.

-• Previous financial year – contractual weekly hours the employee has worked from 1 April to 31 March of the financial year before leaving.
+• Previous financial year – contractual weekly hours the employee has worked from 1 April to 31 March in the year before leaving.

-• To calculate hours for variable/relief/supply staff add together the total hours worked in the period and divide by the number of weeks to obtain an average hours per week.
+• To calculate hours for variable/relief/supply staff, add together the total hours worked in the period and divide by the number of weeks to obtain the average hours per week.

 Ill health retirement – where the Independent Registered Medical Practitioner has certified that the employee was working reduced contractual hours because of the condition that caused or contributed to the ill health retirement, please provide the hours the employee would have worked if the reduction in hours had not taken place.